Chester Gould: Awards and exhibitions

 Chester Gould won the National Cartoonists Society's Reuben Award in 1959 and 1977, and was awarded the Inkpot Award in 1978.
 The Mystery Writers of America honored Gould and his work with a Special Edgar Award in 1980.
 In 1995, the strip was one of 20 included in the Comic Strip Classics series of commemorative postage stamps and postcards.

 Dick Tracy: The Art of Chester Gould was an exhibition in Port Chester, New York, at the Museum of Cartoon Art from October 4 through November 30, 1978.
 The exhibition was curated by Bill Crouch, Jr.

 From 1991 until 2008, the art and artifacts of Gould's career were displayed in the Chester Gould-Dick Tracy Museum that operated from the Woodstock, Illinois, Old Courthouse on the Square.
 Visitors to the Museum saw original comic strips, correspondence, photographs, and much memorabilia, including Gould's drawing board and chair.
 In 2000, the Museum received a Superior Achievement Award from the Illinois Association of Museums, and in 2001, it was given an Award of Excellence from the Illinois State Historical Society.
 The museum continues today as a virtual museum online.

-Gould retired December 25, 1977, and died May 11, 1985, in Woodstock, Illinois, of congestive heart failure.
-Gould is buried in Oakland Cemetery in Woodstock.

 In 2005, Gould was inducted into the Oklahoma Cartoonists Hall of Fame in Pauls Valley, Oklahoma, by Michael Vance.
 The Oklahoma Cartoonists Collection, created by Vance, is located in the Toy and Action Figure Museum.

-A graduate of Northwestern University in Evanston, Illinois, Gould was honored with the naming of the Chester Gould Society for Northwestern University School of Professional Studies donors.
+A graduate of Northwestern University, Gould was honored with the naming of the Chester Gould Society for the School of Professional Studies donors.

 Books

 In 1983, two years before Gould's death, his only child, Jean Gould O'Connell, recorded extensive interviews with her father, who spoke at length about his early attempts during the 1920s to get syndicated and the birth of Dick Tracy.
 These interviews became a major source when she wrote his biography, Chester Gould: A Daughter's Biography of the Creator of Dick Tracy, published by McFarland & Company in 2007.

-The entire run of Dick Tracy is being reprinted in a book series by IDW Publishing.
+The entire run of Dick Tracy is being reprinted by IDW Publishing in a book series, The Complete Chester Gould's Dick Tracy.
 The series began in 2006.
 The first volume includes the five sample strips that Gould used to sell his strip, followed by over 450 strips showing the series' beginning (from October 1931 – May 1933), along with a Gould interview, never previously published, by Max Allan Collins.
-Twenty-six more volumes in this series have been published between 2006 and 2020, bringing the continuity to July 1974.
+The penultimate volume, Volume 28, ending with the strip for March 14, 1976, was published in 2020.